paul-wu/interpreter/README.md

 2. The compiler parse the text, and add HTML/CSS tags to the semantic blocks it has matched.
 If the compiler match a `codeblock`, it will call the `formate` function in codeformate.js and get the highlighted code back.
-When the par sing completed the compiler will return the HTML code as a string.
+When the parsing completed the compiler will return the HTML code as a string.

-3. The function in API.js then will using `innerHTML` attri- bute to write our result HTML code to the target place of the HTML page.
+3. The function in API.js then will using `innerHTML` attribute to write our result HTML code to the target place of the HTML page.

 To test the program, just open the testhtml.html in chrome or